LatherioK0818/reading-notes/class7.md

 #### What are the parenthesis () for when you define a function?

-The parenthesis are to list the parameters of the function.
+The parenthesis is to list the parameters of the function.
 This is where the expressions live.